 Christopher has a bachelor’s degree from Purdue University and co-authored AngularJS for .NET Developers in 24 Hours, published by Pearson in October 2015.

 Christopher’s commitment to excellence doesn’t leave when he clocks out for the day.
 He is an avid homebrewer and won a gold medal in a national homebrew competition for a mead he created.
-He and his wife, Hattie, live in Chicago and are avid travelers, dreaming of returning to family-favorite destination Iceland whenever they can.
+He lives in Chicago with his wife, Hattie, and their son, Reid.
+The family loves travel, dreaming of returning to their favorite destination of Iceland whenever they can.

-Since 2014, Christopher has served as chief architect for ConnectTheGrid, a software asset by West Monroe that helps electric utilities manage the deployment of distributed energy resources.
+Since 2014, Christopher has served as chief architect for Intellio™ Connect, a software asset by West Monroe that helps electric utilities manage the deployment of distributed energy resources.
 Christopher also led application and process modernization efforts at both a healthcare professional association and a benefits administration organization.